 Catawba Falls

-Hike Distance: 3 miles roundtrip
+Hike Distance: 3 miles round-trip

 One of many waterfalls in North Carolina’s Pisgah National Forest, we love the three-tiered Catawba Falls in the McDowell County town of Old Fort!
 The 100-foot-tall cascade is accessible via a steady 1.5-mile trek through a shady, moss-covered forest.